ozzysmithjones/entity-component-system/README.md

 # API

 This Entity-Component-System uses two primary types: *Scene* and *EntityArchetype*.
-You use *EntityArchetype* to declare the entity kinds that you want in your game and their components.
-For example:
+You use *EntityArchetype* to declare the entity kinds that you want in your game and their components:

 ```C++
 using Human = ecs::EntityArchetype<Transform, Mesh, Collider, Health>;